rtous/CARABOBO2019/README.md

  The data (both the files with the waveforms and the metadata) comes from [SEISAN](https://www.geosig.com/files/GS_SEISAN_9_0_1.pdf), a seismic analysis software suite.

-### Metadata

-The analyst-labeled P-wave arrivals related to the 949 earthquakes can be found in different formats:

-* JSON format (catalog.json)
-* Nordic format (sfiles_nordicformat directory)
-* Raw SEISAN files (original data also in Nordic format)

-Just pick one of the three alternatives as they contain the same information.

 ### Waveforms (.mseed files)